-The financial statements of the Foundation are prepared on the accrual basis of accounting in accordance with U.S. generally accepted accounting principles (GAAP) applicable to nonprofit entities.
+The financial statements of the Foundation are prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America (GAAP) applicable to nonprofit entities.

 Cash and Cash Equivalents

 The Foundation considers all highly liquid investments with an original maturity of three months or less when purchased to be cash equivalents.